How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Related Work

-\paragraph{Iso-parameter scaling laws.} Concurrent work by \citet{prairie2026parcae} fits a iso-parameter scaling law at fixed unique parameter count $N$, motivated by equal parameter memory footprint between architectures.
+\paragraph{Iso-parameter scaling laws.} Concurrent work by \citet{prairie2026parcae} fits a scaling law at fixed unique parameter count, motivated by equal parameter memory footprint between architectures.
 However, in contrast to our setup, depth, per-token inference FLOPs, and KV cache memory all grow with the recurrence count.
-The two setups therefore answer different questions: \citet{prairie2026parcae} trace the compute-optimal recurrence count at fixed parameter memory, we measure the per-recurrence sharing cost at fixed effective depth.
+The two setups therefore answer different questions: \citet{prairie2026parcae} trace the compute-optimal recurrence count under a limited memory budget, while we measure the per-recurrence sharing cost by fixing effective depth.
 See Appendix~\ref{app:extended_related} for a detailed comparison.